Degree Requirements - Undergraduate

 - Achieve a 2.00 cumulative grade point average.

-- New students, and transfer students with less than 12 credits earned, must take a first-year seminar course (FYS 100) during one of their first two semesters at UWL.
+New students and transfer students with less than 12 credits are required to take this course in their first two semesters at UWL.

 Code | Title | Credits |